 Chairs have always been a huge part of my culture, especially at home.
 If my dad came back from work and you sat in his chair, you just knew you had to get up, so he could sit down because that was his chair.
-It was a sign of respect offering your chair to someone who was a lot older than you.
-Not only that, old chairs are really powerful objects that have many stories to tell – to have the opportunity to try and unravel those narratives is why I love what I do.
+It was a sign of respect, offering your chair to someone a lot older than you.
+Not only that, old chairs are compelling objects that have many stories to tell – to have the opportunity to try and unravel those narratives is why I love what I do.

-A chair is an object that we all share together, whether we like it or not because we have to take a seat at some point during each day.
+A chair is an object that we all share, whether we like it or not because we have to take a seat at some point during each day.
 This could be in a public space, church, bar or on public transport.
-We share ideas, feelings, and emotions when we sit on a chair and that's the beauty of chairs – they have this unapologetic vulnerability about them, and we automatically trust a chair without even knowing, it's incredible.
+We share ideas, feelings, and emotions when we sit on a chair, and that's the beauty of chairs – they have this unapologetic vulnerability about them.
+We automatically trust a chair without even knowing, it's incredible.

 The stories that I tell through my work are based on Nigerian Parables, which are words of wisdom told to me by my parents when growing up as a child.
-Being able to create a chair that is meaningful, with a story is incredible.
+Being able to create a meaningful chair, with a story is incredible.